Girishgh7/Finetuning-SmolVLM-vs-DINOv2-on-Oxford-IIIT-Pets-/README.md

 - SmolVLM needs stricter answer formatting, more training examples, or stronger post-processing before it is competitive on this exact benchmark.
 - The comparison is not perfectly apples-to-apples because the available final exports use different train/test subset sizes for the two models.
 I treated the results as an experimental comparison, not a formal benchmark paper.

-## Repository Status

-This repo is meant to preserve the notebooks, outputs, and final report for review.
-The main result files are small enough to keep in Git, while raw datasets, model checkpoints, and local caches are intentionally excluded.